sanketmehta7/phpCache/README.md

 repos
 =====

-A simple caching mechanism, that can be used if you are making your own.
+A simple caching mechanism for APIs, that can be used if you are making your own API.

 Say for example you want to cache following apis.